Freenove/Freenove_Ultimate_Starter_Kit_for_ESP32/docs/source/fnk0047/codes/Python/4_Analog_&_PWM.rst

 ESP32 and PWM
 ------------------------------------------

-On ESP32, the LEDC(PWM) controller has 16 separate channels, each of which can independently control frequency, duty cycle, and even accuracy.
-Unlike traditional PWM pins, the PWM output pins of ESP32 are configurable, with one or more PWM output pins per channel.
-The relationship between the maximum frequency and bit precision is shown in the following formula, where the maximum value of bit is 31.
+The ESP32 PWM controller has 8 independent channels, each of which can independently control frequency, duty cycle, and even accuracy.
+Unlike traditional PWM pins, the PWM output pins of ESP32 are configurable and they can be configured to PWM.

-Freqmax = 80,000,000/(1≪bit)

-For example, generate a PWM with an 8-bit precision (2^8=256.
-Values range from 0 to 255) with a maximum frequency of 80,000,000/256 = 312,500Hz.

 Circuit
 ========================================